Line 1 (Athens Metro): Incidents of People falling on the rail tracks

 Either by accident or on purpose (e.g. rail suicide) it is unfortunately rather common.
 On 29 July 2022 a man fell on the tracks of Ano Patissia with the tracks temporarily shutting down as the police and medics were assessing the situation.
 On 26 May 2024 a person fell on the tracks of line 1 in the station of Nea Ionia where police vehicles and ambulances were sent to analyse the situation, with the tracks shutting down temporarily.
-On October of the same year the same event happened in a pedestrian bridge near KAT station.
-On December of the same year the same event happened with a man falling off a pedestrian bridge near Ano Patissia onto the tracks below him where medics were sent to recover him delaying the tracks almost 7 minutes.
+In October of the same year the same event happened in a pedestrian bridge near KAT station.
+In December of the same year the same event happened with a man falling off a pedestrian bridge near Ano Patissia onto the tracks below him where medics were sent to recover him delaying the tracks almost 7 minutes.
 On 13 January 2025 a 69-year-old man fell off the station of Aghios Eleftherios halting the schedules and being found dead by ELAS.